annamaggg/Listy/designs/database-design.md

 - Add a todo x
 - List a todo as complete
-- See incomplete todos
+- See incomplete todos x
-- See completed todos
+- See completed todos x

 # Additional